 The First Step to Fraud-Proof Your Portfolio

-It’s been five years since investors lost billions in the Bernie Madoff Ponzi scheme.
+It’s been several years since investors lost billions in the Bernie Madoff Ponzi scheme.
 Despite historical increases in industry regulation and oversight, we continue to read and hear of new scams and lost fortunes, proving no government agency can foolproof your investments against fraud.
 Fortunately, there is one important thing all investors can do to minimize potential exposure and protect themselves: Separate who’s managing your money from the custodian holding your money.

 Having been in the financial industry for over 30 years, I am certain that adding an experienced and competent financial advisor to your team is well worth the incremental cost by allowing you to avoid the many pitfalls inherent in investing.
 Having said that, I am equally certain your advisor should have limited authority over your assets.
 These authorized activities should be restricted to:

 The buying and selling of securities on your behalf and transferring your funds, but only into an account with the same title and ownership.
 These permissions and restrictions can be accommodated by signing a limited power of attorney.
 Ensure the investment account your advisor manages is not held at the advisor’s company.
 Said a different way, the company you write your checks to and that custodies your assets should not be the same company that is managing your money.

 The custodian will provide a monthly or quarterly statement showing all of the activity in your account.
 A good money manager will provide you with performance statements, usually on a quarterly basis, which gives you two different statements from two different sources to compare.
 You now have a system of checks and balances to ensure your funds are exactly where you believe them to be, in the amount you believe there to be.